lyft/flinkk8soperator/docs/crd.md

     * **TaskSlots** `type:int32 required=true`
       Number of task slots per task manager

+    * **OffHeapMemoryFraction** `type:float64`
+      A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
+The remaining memory is allocated for heap.

   * **JobManagerConfig** `type:JobManagerConfig`
     Configuration for the Flink job manager